Tony Ardizzone

 Anthony V. Ardizzone (born 1949 in Chicago, Illinois, United States) is an American novelist, short story writer, and editor.

 Biography

-Ardizzone was raised on the North Side of Chicago.
-He graduated from the University of Illinois at Urbana–Champaign, in 1971 and from Bowling Green State University with an MFA in 1975.
-In 1973 he also did a year of study at the University of Illinois at Chicago.
+Ardizzone was born and raised on the North Side of Chicago.
+He attended Roman Catholic grammar school and high school taught by the Christian Brothers.
+He graduated from the University of Illinois at Urbana–Champaign in 1971 and from Bowling Green State University with an MFA in 1975.
+In 1973 he also did a year of graduate study at the University of Illinois at Chicago.

-He taught at Saint Mary's Center for Learning (Chicago), Bowling Green State University, Old Dominion University, and Vermont College of Norwich University.
-In 1985, he taught at Mohammed V University in Rabat, Morocco.
-His work appeared in Ploughshares.
+He taught at Saint Mary's Center for Learning (Chicago), Bowling Green State University, Old Dominion University, Indiana University Bloomington, and the low-residency MFA Program at Vermont College in Montpelier.

-He served on the board of directors of the Association of Writers & Writing Programs.

-As of 2010 Ardizzone is a Chancellor's Professor in the MFA program at Indiana University, and lives in Bloomington, Indiana.
+Ardizzone currently lives in Portland, Oregon.